-Network Design Around the Creeping Segments
+92 Network Design Around the Creeping Segments

-Designing a monitoring network around tectonic structures is always related to the geological characteristics and fault geometry, which includes the locking depth and earthquake related motions (coseismic movements) through the fault.
-Previous studies indicate that the velocities for the stations distant from the fault plane can be used to derive long-term plate velocities, while nearby station velocities are suitable to detect the locking depth of a fault (Taskin et al. 2003, Halicioğlu et al. 2009).
-In addition, velocities of the observation stations gradually decrease when their locations approach to the fault plane.
-Another factor is the number of the stations and this is related to the fault length and width, but the station locations perpendicular to the fault plane must not exceed the $(\pm 1/\sqrt{3})$ of the locking depth.
-Also, several research specify this limit to the double of the depth (Taskin et al. 2003, Kutoglu and Akcin 2006, Kutoğlu et al. 2009, Halıcıoğlu et al. 2009, Poyraz et al. 2011, Bohnhoff et al. 2016).
+93 Designing a monitoring network around tectonic structures always related to the geological 94 characteristics and fault geometry, which includes the locking and earthquake related motions 95 (coseismic movements) through the fault.
+Previous studies indicate that the velocities for the stations 96 distant from the fault plane can be used to derive long-term plate velocities, while nearby station 97 velocities are suitable to detect the locking depth of a fault (Taskin et al. 2003, Halicioğlu vd.
+2009).
+In 98 addition, velocities of the observation stations gradually decrease when their locations approach to the fault plane.
+Another factor is the number of the stations and this is related to the fault length and 99 100 wideness, but the station locations perpendicular to the fault plane must not exceed the $(\pm 1/\sqrt{3})$ of the locking depth.
+Also, some researches specify this limit to the double of the depth (Taskin et al. 2003, Kutoglu&Akcin 2006, Kutoğlu vd.
+2009, Halıcıoğlu vd.
+2009, Poyraz vd.
+2011, Bohnhoff et al. 2016).
 For this purpose, the following equation is used in general to obtain to proper distances of the observation stations from the fault plane: